 We at the Pine Grove Community Water Association work hard to provide top-quality water to every tap.
 We ask that all our customers help us protect our water sources, which are at the heart of our community, our way of life, and our children's future.

-Kurt R. Slentz (Cell phone 545-2882; Home phone 348-3814) SD Certified Operator #1528 Pine Grove Community Water Association
+Kurt R. Slentz (Cell phone: 605-545-2882) SD Certified Operator #1528 Pine Grove Community Water Association